kkamara/kkamara/README.md

 >
 ><p>I have over 10 years programming experience working with unix systems to a high level.
 I have enjoyed working with both monolithic and microservice applications.</p>
 >
 ><p>I am a firm believer in using the right tool for the job.
-Specializing in backend server development I was fortunate to achieve a uk government award for my work with secure web systems.</p>
+Specializing in backend server development I was fortunate to achieve a UK government award for my work with secure web systems.</p>
 >
 >www.kelvinkamara.com